vincenttran99/rn-url-preview/README.md

 ## Props

-You can customize everything in UrlPreview, UrlPreview.Image, UrlPreview.Title, and UrlPreview.Description.
+You can customize everything in UrlPreview, UrlPreview.Image, UrlPreview.Title and UrlPreview.Description.
+Top image, bottom title, left image, right title, just title and description, no image.
+Whatever you want.

 | Name                   | Type  | Description                                                                                                                                                                                                                                                                           |
 | ---------------------- | ----- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |